medizininformatik-initiative/fts-next/docs/cd-agent/cohort-selector/trustCenterAgent.md

 ### `patientIdentifierSystem` <Badge type="warning" text="Since 5.0" />

-* **Description**: Filters patients based on their identifier system.
-Only patients with identifiers from this system will be included.
+* **Description**: Adds the identifier system to the patients, regardless of the system in gICS.
 * **Type**: String
 * **Example**:
   ```yaml